Steve Clarkson

 Steven Levert "Steve" Clarkson (born October 31, 1961) is an American football coach.
 Based in Pasadena, California, he is considered a top quarterback coach.
 Clarkson has tutored Ben Roethlisberger, Brett Hundley, Matt Leinart, J. P. Losman, Gino Torretta, Matt Barkley, Tim Tebow, Josh Freeman, and Jimmy Clausen, among others.
 Clarkson is also known for helping to get offers for David Sills from University of Southern California and Tate Martell from the University of Washington at ages of 13.
-David Sills currently plays for the New York Giants after signing as a UDFA.
+David Sills currently plays for the Atlanta Falcons after signing as a UDFA.

-High school career
+Early life

 Clarkson is a 1979 graduate of Woodrow Wilson High School in Los Angeles, where he led its team to three Los Angeles City Championships with a 39-1 record during three seasons.
 Clarkson was named to the All-City teams during his junior and senior seasons, and was the All-City Player of the Year in 1978 after leading the state in passing yards and total offense.